30 Hardest Guitar Songs (with Lesson Videos)

 Its complexity doesn’t lie in the thousands of notes played in a couple of seconds.
 It requires a set of accurate, primed, and ready fingers that can respond to the numerous changes in tempo and key.
 However, most jazz songs would fit such a description.

-Round Midnight is one of the hardest songs on guitar navigating, the fretboard of a guitar while plucking the strings fingerstyle.
+Round Midnight is one of the hardest songs on guitar navigating the fretboard of a guitar while plucking the strings fingerstyle.
 There aren’t too many single notes to speak of, so be prepared to embark on an 8-minute journey of playing pretty much every chord in the book.

-4. YYZ by Rush
+16. YYZ by Rush

 Rush’s YYZ is often cited as one of the most all-encompassing pieces of progressive music.
 It was clearly light years ahead of its time, and the fact that it was composed four decades ago speaks volumes about this group’s technical proficiency and virtuosity.

-YYZ features odd time signatures, relatively unusual scales for rock music, and a type of guitar playing that most musicians who aren’t die-hard fans of Rush may find as unusual, to say the very least.
+YYZ features odd time signatures, relatively unusual scales for rock music, and a type of guitar playing that most musicians who aren’t die-hard fans of Rush may find unusual, to say the very least.

-It would be fair to say that this is also a very experimental song that sports influences from groove, R&B, swing, with hints of oriental and even reggae, especially in the second half.
+It would be fair to say that this is also a very experimental song that sports influences from groove, R&B, and swing, with hints of oriental and even reggae, especially in the second half.

-Basically, YYZ may not be the fastest song on the list, but its unpredictability and unobvious choices of chord progressions make it a fairly difficult one to master.
+Basically, YYZ may not be the fastest song on the list, but it’s unpredictability and unobvious choices of chord progressions make it a fairly difficult one to master.

-5. Frettin’ Fingers by Jimmy Bryant & Speedy West
+17. Frettin’ Fingers by Jimmy Bryant & Speedy West

 If Frettin’ Fingers was played through a stack of Marshalls and a distorted Ibanez, it would easily be one of the grittiest heavy metal songs of the past millennium.
 The only ties this song has with bluegrass or country music is the groovy rhythmic section, most notably the upbeat bass.